LKolonias/Data-Structures/README.md

 <b>Implementation of:</b>
 1. AVL tree
 2. Trie
-3. Binary and Binary Interpolation Search
+3. Linear, Binary and Binary Interpolation Search
 4. Comparison of the performance of the above structures

 <b>Data set:</b><br>